chandranshuanalyst/Olympics_SQL/README.md

 ![image](https://github.com/chandranshuanalyst/Olympics_SQL/assets/91171166/3ecaa2d9-955e-4ae8-b829-f8f9f74b45da)

 There are 2 csv files.
 The data contains 120 years of olympics history.
-There are 2 datsets :
+There are 2 datasets :

 1- athletes : it has information about all the players participated in olympics